Dhghomon/easy_rust/README.md

 let result = self.second_thing as u32 + self.first_thing
 ```

 Or maybe we want to just put `self.first_thing` next to `self.second_thing` and say that this is how we want to add.
-So if we add 55 to 33.4, we want to see 5533, not 88.
+So if we add 55 to 33.4, we want to see 5533.4, not 88.4.

 So first let's look at how to make a trait.
+The important thing to remember about `trait`s is that they are about behaviour.
 To make a trait, write `trait` and then create some functions.

 ```rust
 struct Animal { // A simple struct - an Animal only has a name